 Pooling of Core Competencies Creates Added Value for the Customer

 The main focus of the cooperation is to combine stationary and mobile crowdsourcing and provide new synergies.
 Most important, the collaboration will provide benefits for customers of both companies: they can take advantage of the worldwide crowd and the broader solution spectrum from a single source.
 Collection of local image data by Streetspotr with the subsequent data analysis, tagging or content creation by clickworker will be offer new approaches for brand management in the retail industry or providing content for the travel industry.
 Both companies have many years of expertise in their field.
 The new partnership will provide better visibility in these markets and create even more benefits for customers and partners of the partnering companies.

-Within the context of the GERMAN WEB VIDEO AWARD 2014, the crowdsourcing expert, clickworker, is verifying the clips submitted for the award and checking them for compliance with the selection criteria.
-This project also involves a major charity event.
-The organizer of the award, the European Web Video Academy, is donating 15 cents to the Regenbogenland children’s hospice for each web video that clickworker views.
+Within the context of the GERMAN WEB VIDEO AWARD 2014, the crowdsourcing expert, clickworker, will check all the clips submitted for the award and verify whether they fulfill the selection criteria.
+This assignment is linked to a large-scale charity project: The organizer of the award, the European Web Video Academy, is donating 15 cents to the Children’s Hospice Regenbogenland for every video that clickworker views.